 Interested in supporting this author’s work?

-I’m interested in attending a workshop, but cost is a barrier.
+I’m interested in attending a workshop, or using your services, but cost is a barrier.

 Where can I purchase an autographed copy of “Do I Have To Wear Black?”